MHH-RCUG/sc-analysis/README.md

 **sc-analysis** is a bioinformatics analysis workflow for single-cell RNA-seq analysis.
 The workflow is based on Seurat and the scrnaseq workflow (status May 4, 2022; Code on Zenodo: https://zenodo.org/record/7849063) created from Dresden-concept Genome Center URL "https://genomecenter.tu-dresden.de".
 In addition, the workflow utilizes diverse R packages for data processing, visualization, and downstream analysis.

 The workflow is composed of modules.
 While some modules execute core sc-RNA seq data processing steps, others modules are optional providing basic, supporting functionalities or allowing further specific downstream analyses, such as dataset mapping or trajectory analysis.
+Each module can be run from command line or R(Studio) using the respective 'run_'-scripts, but an R Shiny Web Apps is also available to provide a more user-friendly interface.
 For more information regarding the scope of each module, refer to the module descriptions below.

 The workflow is appicable to single cell and nuclei RNAseq data pre-processed via 10x Genomics or SmartSeq-2 or for other data that are represented by a simple table with transcript counts per gene and cell.
 Similarly, a Seurat object can be loaded to inspect the stored scRNA seq data and perform downstream analysis.